electronic-jedi/common-utils-js/README.md

 # common-utils

-A bundle of commonly needed formating utilities
+A bundle of commonly needed javascript formating utilities